khw0726/khw0726.github.io/index.md

 <img class="profile-picture" src="hyunwoo.jpg">

 Hi!
 My name is Hyunwoo Kim.
 I am a Ph.
 D. student in [School of Computing at KAIST](https://cs.kaist.ac.kr).
 I am a member of [KIXLAB](https://kixlab.org), directed by [Juho Kim](https://juhokim.com).
-My research interest is on designing and building AI-powered interactive systems enabling people to critically assess diverse information and viewpoints, especially around social issues, to make more informed decisions.
+My research interest is on designing and building AI-powered interactive systems enabling people to explore a wide range of diverse perspectives and information and deeply assess each of them to make more informed decisions, especially around socially and politically controversial issues.

 In my free time, I like walking around cities and taking photos.
 If you're interested, please check out my [Instagram](https://www.instagram.com/hyunwoo.pics/).